 The Seriousness of a Burglary Charge

 Burglary is a serious criminal offense and a conviction potentially leaves the defendant with a felony record that never goes away.
-If you are faced with allegations of burglary, you should secure the services of a knowledgeable attorney as soon as possible.
-Before trial even commences, your attorney can file pleadings to assist in your case and possibly get the charges dropped.
+If you are faced with allegations of burglary, you should secure the services of a knowledgeable lawyer as soon as possible.
+Before trial even commences, your lawyer can file pleadings to assist in your case and possibly get the charges dropped.

 Burglary Scams Nationwide